mrusme/kiwi/README.md

 >
 > ...

-Thanks to Tim who apparently run's that blog!
+Thanks to Tim who apparently runs that blog!

 ## Troubleshooting